incubyte/incubyte.github.io/content/blog/monkey-patch.md

 The above is a simple example where we reopened Sound class and added a new method.
 It provides many other opportunities including overriding the method of the original class.

 #### When does one think of using it
-Usually, when a programmer wants to quickly fix a bug, it occurs under the following circumstances:
+Usually, when the programmer wants to add a quick fix.

 1. When the gem or library being used has a bug and there is no patch or fix available from the library yet, one may wish to fix it in their own codebase.